abdulkhanCS/Player-Stats-Django-API/README.md

 ### To use API, make a GET request to [http://fastbreak-api.herokuapp.com](http://fastbreak-api.herokuapp.com) (API calls might take several seconds at first if link is [asleep](https://devcenter.heroku.com/articles/dynos#dyno-sleeping))

-##### Note that only data from 1984-2021 is supported at the moment.
+##### Note that only data from 1984-2022 is supported at the moment.

-##### Note that if the requested season is 2020-2021, the latter year (2021 in this case) should be entered.
-Alternatively 2020-2021 can also be entered for the season field.
+##### Note that if the requested season is 2021-2022, the latter year (2022 in this case) should be entered.
+Alternatively 2021-2022 can also be entered for the season field.

+##### Note that the player's name should be entered as it officially appears on ESPN's website.

 ## Making a Request